-E2.238 Referencing APTA Guideline TS 78.1 Arrangements and Seat Style:

-- (a) The passenger seating shall be 40NE Gemini seats.
-The seating arrangement in the bus shall be such that seating capacity is maximized and in compliance to the following requirements. - (b) Forward-Facing Seat Configuration: - (i) Passenger seats shall be arranged in a transverse, forward-facing configuration, except at the wheel housings, where aisle-facing seats may be arranged as appropriate with due regard for passenger access and comfort.
-Aisle-facing seats shall be provided at wheelchair securement areas and platforms (such as for fuel tank storage space).
-Aisle-facing flip up seats, in the upright position, shall not protrude more than 8 inches from the exterior wall.

-E2.239 Referencing APTA Guideline TS 78.2 Rearward Facing Seats:

-- (a) Rearward facing seats configuration is not allowed for forty (40) foot buses. - (b) Optional purchase of sixty (60) ft. articulated buses will allow rearward facing seats located on the center wheel well forward of the articulated joint.
-Four (4) seats in total.

-E2.240 Referencing APTA Guideline TS 78.4 Padded Inserts/Cushioned Seats:

-- (a) Padded Inserts: - (i) The passenger seats shall be equipped with vandal-resistant padded inserts throughout the bus (measure to uncompressed surface). - (b) Inserts are Morbern Ambassador ULS WV-205 Freestyle blue vinyl 6111304.

-E2.241 Referencing APTA Guideline TS 78.5 Seat back fitness

-- (a) Cushioned back: - (i) Seating and interior trim shall have features to improve passenger comfort.
+- E2.256 Referencing APTA Guideline TS 78.1 Arrangements and Seat Style: - (a) The passenger seating shall be 4ONE Gemini seats.
+The seating arrangement in the bus shall be such that seating capacity is maximized and in compliance to the following requirements. - (b) Seat configuration and layout to be approved by city. - (c) Forward-Facing Seat Configuration:

+- (i) Passenger seats shall be arranged in a transverse, forward-facing configuration, except at the wheel housings and turntable, if applicable, where aisle-facing seats may be arranged as appropriate with due regard for passenger access and comfort.
+Other areas where aisle-facing seats may be provided are at wheelchair securement areas and platforms (such as for fuel tank storage space).
+Aisle-facing flip up seats, in the upright position, shall not protrude more than 8 inches from the exterior wall. - E2.257 Referencing APTA Guideline TS 78.2 Rearward Facing Seats: - (a) Rearward facing seats configuration is not allowed for forty (40) foot buses. - (b) Optional purchase of sixty (60) ft. articulated buses will allow rearward facing seats located on the center wheel well forward of the articulated joint.
+Four (4) seats in total. - E2.258 Referencing APTA Guidelines TS 78.3 Turntable Seating (Articulated Coach): - (a) Handholds or leaning rail. - E2.259 Referencing APTA Guideline TS 78.4 Padded Inserts/Cushioned Seats: - (a) Padded Inserts: - (i) The passenger seats shall be equipped with vandal-resistant padded inserts throughout the bus (measure to uncompressed surface). - (b) Priority seating is the area where securements are located.
+The Inserts are Morbern Ambassador ULS WV-202 Solar Flare yellow vinyl. - (c) Courtesy seating are the first seats on both street and curbside directly behind the priority seating area.
+The Inserts are Morbern Ambassador ULS WV-200 Vibrant Wake vinyl. - (d) All remaining seat Inserts are Morbern Ambassador ULS WV-205 Freestyle blue vinyl 6111304. - E2.260 Referencing APTA Guideline TS 78.5 Seat back Configuration: - (a) Cushioned back: - (i) Seating and interior trim shall have features to improve passenger comfort.
 The seat cushion and back shall be padded with a cellular foam product and is no less than 1⁄2-in. thick in areas contacted and loaded by passengers in the normal seated position and shall be covered with fabric material. - (ii) Seats, back cushions and other pads shall be securely attached and shall be detachable by means of a simple release mechanism so that they are easily removable by the maintenance staff but not by passengers.
 To the extent practicable, seat cushions and pads shall be interchangeable throughout the bus.
-Materials shall have high resistance to tearing, flexing and wetting.

-E2.242 Referencing APTA Guideline TS 78.5 Drain Hole in Seats:

-- (a) Requirement for Drain Hole Provision in Seat Inserts: - (i) Provisions, such as a small grommet hole, to allow drainage shall be incorporated into seat insert. (drain through hole $-\frac{1}{4}$ in. through hole, bottom seat only, one per seat)

-E2.243 Referencing APTA Guideline TS 78.8 Hip-to-Knee Room:

-(a) Hip-to-knee room measured from the center of the seating position, from the front of one seat back horizontally across the highest part of the seat to vertical surface immediately in front, shall be a minimum of 26 inches.
+Materials shall have high resistance to tearing, flexing and wetting. - E2.261 Referencing APTA Guideline TS 78.5 Drain Hole in Seats: - (a) Requirement for Drain Hole Provision in Seat Inserts: - Provisions, such as a small grommet hole, to allow drainage shall be incorporated into seat insert. (drain through hole - 1⁄4 in. through hole, bottom seat only, one per seat) - E2.262 Referencing APTA Guideline TS 78.8 Hip-to-Knee Room: - (a) Hip-to-knee room measured from the center of the seating position, from the front of one seat back horizontally across the highest part of the seat to vertical surface immediately in front, shall be a minimum of 26 inches.
 At all seating positions in paired transverse seats immediately behind other seating positions, hip-to-knee room shall be no less than 27 inches.

-E2.244 Referencing APTA Guideline TS 78.9 Foot Room:
+E2.263 Referencing APTA Guideline TS 78.9 Foot Room: